 - Your IP.

-In addition to this, another reason why the Google redirects to Yahoo are dangerous is the fact that they may collect and aggregate different data on your browsing experience.
-This data may latter be used to deliver advertisements related to this unwanted redirection process, a lot of which may be targeted.
-Such ads may not only be the Google redirects to Yahoo type, but also:
+In addition to this, Google redirects to Yahoo virus is dangerous because it may collect and aggregate different data on your browsing experience.
+This data may later be used for the generation of targeted advertisements that match your interests.
+Such ads include:

 - Pop-ups on your screen with audio and video.